ma16/rpio/cc/Rpi/Pwm.md

 * The range register should hold the same value for both channels.
 * The datasheet says that RPTL# is not meaningful as there is no defined channel to own the last data in the FIFO.
 Therefore both RPTL# flags must be set to zero.
 However, observations show, it doesn't has to.
 * If the configuration has changed in any of the two channels, the FIFO should be cleared before writing new data.

+### FIFO Underrun

+A FIFO underrun in Serial mode will distort the transferred data.
+This might not be acceptable for many applications.
+Still, it cannot be prevented.
+At least not for data that exceeds the FIFO buffer.

+In a DMA mode, a FIFO underrun is less likely.
+However, in CPU mode, the operating thread can be suspended at any time for any duration.
+At the very least it might be quite helpful to detect a FIFO underrun.
+So, this kind of information is provided by the GAP Status flag (Use-Case-8).

+The GAP flag is not raised in RPTL mode.
+If data is transferred on channel #1, the GAP1 flag is never raised since channel #1 operates as if RPTL1=1 (see defect list).

 ## Range Register (RNG#)